Bozhidar1804/ProjectHub/README.md

 User3 - has 1 approved candidature, 1 denied candidature; <br />

 Moderator2 - has 2 Candidatures To Review. <br />

+## Azure Deployment:

+- I tried to deploy the application using Azure, but the domain displays HTTP Error 500.30 - ASP.NET Core app failed to start.
+I have done the migration script into the azure database, but the error still occurrs.

 ## Notes: